Continuous Speculative Decoding for Autoregressive Image Generation: Experiment

 \subsection{Ablation Study}

-\paragraph{Effectiveness of Draft \& Verification.} We present the comparative results of the generation process utilizing a pure draft model and the draft \& verification paradigm, as illustrated in Figure~\ref{fig:figure_reject}.
-In the verification phase, regions within the draft that exhibit suboptimal token generation quality are systematically identified and substituted with tokens of higher quality.
-This methodology not only upholds the overall compositional integrity but also significantly enhances the richness and detail of the generated output.

-\paragraph{The $\alpha$ vs. $\gamma$.} The relationship between acceptance rates and draft length is depicted in Figure~\ref{fig:figure_acceptance_gamma}.
+\paragraph{The $\alpha$ vs. $\gamma$.} The relationship between acceptance rate $\alpha$ and draft length $\gamma$ on MAR model is depicted in \Figref{fig:figure_acceptance_gamma}.
 As the length of the draft increases, the acceptance rate tends to decline.
 This observation suggests that while longer drafts can substantially mitigate inference overhead, they are intrinsically constrained by the capabilities of the draft model itself.
-Consequently, an increase in the number of draft tokens is associated with greater deviations from the target model's distribution, ultimately leading to reduced acceptance rates. \paragraph{Effectiveness of trajectory alignment.} Table~\ref{tab:acceptance} shows the acceptance rate of the randomly sampled trajectory with our aligned trajectory.
-Denoising trajectory alignment enhances the consistency between the draft and target output distributions, thereby increasing the acceptance rate and simplifying the calculation of $p(x)/q(x)$.
-Figure~\ref{fig:figure_align_vis} illustrates the image generated with and without alignment.
-The influence of alignment on the overall quality appears to be negligible.
-In contrast, utterly random sampling leads to a lower acceptance rate because of the distinct output distribution.
+Consequently, an increase in the number of draft lengths is associated with greater deviations from the target model's distribution, ultimately leading to reduced acceptance rates.

+\paragraph{Effectiveness of denoising trajectory alignment.} Table~\ref{tab:acceptance} shows the acceptance rate and the average distance of each draft and target token with and without denoising trajectory alignment.
+The results show that, denoising trajectory alignment reduces the distance between the draft tokens and the target tokens.
+Before alignment, the distance between them reaches $>2$, leading to quite small $\alpha$.
+As the distance is reduced to $\sim1$, the probability ratio increases, further increasing the $\alpha$ to $>30\%$.

+\Figref{fig:figure_align_vis} illustrates the image generated with and without alignment.
+Without denoising trajectory alignment, using trajectories sampled from the draft and target models independently leads to significant divergence, which not only reduces the token acceptance rate but also causes deformations and artifacts.
+This quality degradation is attributable to the fact that the approximate acceptance criterion is biased relative to the original probability ratio.
+With the application of denoising trajectory alignment, these negative effects are alleviated: divergence is significantly reduced, token acceptance rates are improved, and deformations and artifacts are effectively eliminated.